eoindowling7/Satellite-Disaster-Damage/README.md

 Despite all three models having the same output goal they reconstruct the spatial information in completely different ways.

 - **U-Net** is the most intuitive, essentially compressing an image to later rebuild it.
 The encoder gradually reduces the detail of the image while learning the features from the most fine such as the edges and then eventually identifying the entire structures and shapes.
-The decoder then expands the quality of this compressed representation while decider which pixels belong to target features (our buildings in this case).
+The decoder then expands the quality of this compressed representation while deciding which pixels belong to target features (our buildings in this case).
 The features identified in each layer of encoding are passed directly to their corresponding decoder, allowing all features to be identified as the decoder expands back to original quality.

-- **U_Nett++** follows the same basic idea for its encoding and decoding, but instead of passing the corresponding information directly from each encoder to decoder, it uses a series of intermediate connections to first refine the information.
-With the features being gradually combines with one another at several levels before even reaching the decoder.
+- **U_Net++** follows the same basic idea for its encoding and decoding, but instead of passing the corresponding information directly from each encoder to decoder, it uses a series of intermediate connections to first refine the information.
+The features are gradually combined with one another at several levels before even reaching the decoder.
 This extra refinement often helps with the small densely packed buildings which may require combined context to accurately identify.

 - **DeepLabV3+** takes a different approach.
 Rather than relying as strictly on this encoder-decoder structure, it looks at the image on multiple spatial scales, essentially examining each feature on the map through multiple fields of view simultaneously.
-Combining the outputs from multiple scales of view provides insights about the contextual features which may indicate information on you target (for example when searching for buildings it may identify the road running beside them as a pattern, allowing it to find buildings along roads more easily)
+Combining the outputs from multiple scales of view provides insights about the contextual features which may indicate information on your target (for example when searching for buildings it may identify the road running beside them as a pattern, allowing it to find buildings along roads more easily)

 ![Segmentation Architecture Comparison](figures/segmentation_architecture_comparison.png)